klarkk3nt/smashthestack/level08/README.md

    0x804a0a9:   add    BYTE PTR [eax],al
 ```

 Our shellcode ran but we didn't get a shell... instead we got a seg fault again.
 Well to save some space and time (because this isn't a shellcode walkthrough), our shellcode doesn't zero out edx.
-So when it makes our execve syscall, edx (being treated as the third argument of char **envp) causes the syscall to fail because that's not a valid pointer and trying to deref it causes an error.
+So when it makes our execve syscall, edx (being treated as the third argument of execve: char *envp[]) causes the syscall to fail because that's not a valid pointer and trying to deref it causes an exception.
 To fix the issue, add these two bytes to the start of the shellcode: "\x33\xd2".
+These are the bytes for the `xor edx, edx` instruction.
 When we add this, this is the result.
 ```
 level8@io:/levels$ gdb -q ./level08
 Reading symbols from /levels/level08...(no debugging symbols found)...done.